IBM-Bluemix-Docs/va/va_index.md

    {: pre}

    In the CLI output, you can view the following information about the configuration issues.
-      - `Security practice` A description of the vulnerability that was found
+      - `Security practice` A description of the vulnerability.
-      - `Corrective action` Details about how to fix the vulnerability
+      - `Corrective action` Details about how to fix the vulnerability.

 ### Vulnerabilities in packages on CentOS
 {: #va_centos}
 {: help}
 {: support}

 If you are using CentOS, you might get false positives in your report, that is, the report might report a vulnerability when there isn't one.
-This situation occurs when a security notice is released by {{site.data.keyword.redhat_full}} but the security notice is not applicable to, or the fix has not been ported to, CentOS.
+This situation occurs when a security notice is released by {{site.data.keyword.redhat_full}} but the security notice is not applicable to, or the fix isn't ported to, CentOS.
 {:shortdesc}

 If you receive a report that says your package has vulnerabilities, complete the following steps: